 In terms of performance, while he may not be as decorated as the rest of the Big Four, Murray’s stats are not too shabby.
-The Briton has claimed three Grand Slam titles and 43 ATP titles and he has also bagged two Olympic gold medals and an Olympic silver.
+The British has claimed three Grand Slam titles and 43 ATP titles and he has also bagged two Olympic gold medals and an Olympic silver.

 Nevertheless, Murray came back on the ATP Tour from the verge of retiring from professional tennis after undergoing career-threatening hip replacement injury.

 It isn’t surprising to learn that he has a staggering net worth of $165 million.
 His on-court earning aggregates to $61,199,017.

 Murray has inked numerous endorsement deals with Standard Life, Head, and Rado.
 In 2016, he penned a deal with British car manufacturing giant Jaguar.
 In 2019, he signed with Castore and uses their apparels.
-He uses Under Armour shoes on court.
+He uses Under Armour shoes on the court.

-The Scot has pledged his support to charities like Comic Relief, Make-A-Wish Foundation, (RED), Sport Relief, UNICEF and others.
+The Scot has pledged his support to charities like Comic Relief, Make-A-Wish Foundation, (RED), Sport Relief, UNICEF, and others.
 Comic Relief aids homeless and needy people in especially in terms of disaster relief.

 |Height||6 ft 3 in|

-|Residence||Surrey, England, UK|
+|Address/Residence||Oxshott, Surrey, England, UK|

 |Endorsement||Standard Life, Head, Rado, Jaguar, Castore, and Under Armored|